MOLPay/In-Page_Payment/INSTALLATION2.md

 MOLPay in-page payment Javascript library is a library that allowing developer to implement MOLPay in-page with easy and faster to deploy.

-It will generate the MOLPay in-page together with the corresponding API to MOLPay payment page by using PHP chain method for more readability and easy to maintenance.

 Instruction to deploy
 ---------------------